mcfnord/rml/src/dishonest.md

 [You can read my testimony and words from my accusers](http://tucc.us/dtm_cop_lies.html).

 Testifying wasn't fun, but it was heartening.
 The surreal accusations made no sense in the face of the truth.

-## Prosecutor's perdicament

-Every day I'm sure a prosecutor's office meets people trying to trick them into something.
-It's critically important they get past the dishonesty.
-Lindquist's office did not, and so a judge did it for them.
-In the mean time, so much court time and tax money was wasted.
-But when you speak inappropriately to the press, as Lindquist did, you can't just drop it.
-It's so similar to his deplorable committment to hiding his Public Record messages.
-He doubles down on bad ideas.

-From beginning to end, my case was handled by a deputy named Patrick Cooper.
-Since losing the case against me, he has been promoted.
-This is consistent with my belief that I was tried to reduce risk Lindquist incurred with his false and prohibited statements to the press.
-Loyalty, not success, was Cooper's valued contribution.

 # Speciousness is a narcissist go-to ploy

 I'm gonna riff a little about narcissists.
-It's a word that gets thrown around a lot, when we talk about the President, and the Prosecutor.
+It's a word that gets thrown around a lot, when we talk about the President, and the
+Prosecutor.
 It's something more than just a self-centered person.
 It's someone who is disturbingly self-centered.
-A narcissist is so self-centered that they will do *anything* to make you focus on them, and their explanation of events.
+A narcissist is so self-centered that they will do
+*anything* to make you focus on them, and their explanation of events.
 Specious claims are popular with narcissists because they give them sheen and shimmer.
 Who cares what's true?
 What matters to them is what might seem true right now that makes them look maximally good.

 When you try to understand how Lindquist dug so deep hiding his misbehavior from Nissen, just think how well he hid the truth, and for how long.
 The ability to win now and look like a hero now is like a drug to narcissists.
 They'll tell enormous lies to do it.
 Many lies hide the truth well... for a while.
 A narcissist is in such a psychological panic about building up their image now that they'll grab at whatever lie helps.
 They'll save later for later.

 A narcissist is dangerous because they will reject any explanation that doesn't revolve around them, and they're often very persuasive with you about believing it.
 But that primarily goes for weak people, broken people, and those who want to believe.

 # The custody dispute

 My friend and I did everything we could to assure her daughter would be raised according to her wishes.
 But my friend's father did everything he could legally do--and then some--to subvert her wishes.
 An insane custody court battle ensued.

-# Scary police reports

-It takes work to translate a Facebook post into an arrest warrant.
-Three people who said they were my victims worked hard to get to that point.
-Two were dishonest, and one was just in way over her head.

 # "Rounded him up"